Charles Eames: Cranbrook and the beginning of furniture design

-In Popular Culture

-The long running BBC Television Programme "Mastermind" features an iconic Black Chair which was designed by Charles Eames.
+The long-running BBC television program Mastermind features an iconic black chair that was designed by Eames.

 Ray Kaiser

-In 1941, Charles and Catherine divorced, and soon after, he married his Cranbrook colleague Ray Kaiser.
-He relocated with her to Los Angeles, California during their honeymoon, where they worked and lived together until their deaths.
+In 1941, Charles and Catherine divorced, and soon afterwards, Eames married his Cranbrook Educational Community colleague Ray Kaiser.
+During their honeymoon, he relocated with her to Los Angeles, California, where they worked and lived together until their deaths.
 Together, Charles and Ray Eames internationally became two of the most recognized and celebrated designers of the 20th century.

 The Eames House

-Three years after arriving in Los Angeles, Charles, and Ray were asked to participate in the Case Study House Program, a housing program sponsored by Arts & Architecture magazine in the hopes of showcasing examples of economically priced modern homes that utilized wartime and industrial materials.
-John Entenza, the owner and editor of Arts & Architecture magazine, recognized the importance of Charles and Ray's thinking and design practices—alongside becoming a close friend of the couple.
+Three years after arriving in Los Angeles, Charles and Ray were asked to participate in the Case Study House Program, a housing program sponsored by Arts & Architecture magazine in the hopes of showcasing examples of economically priced modern homes that utilized wartime and industrial materials.
+John Entenza, the owner and editor of Arts & Architecture, recognized the importance of Charles and Ray's thinking and design practices—alongside becoming a close friend of the couple.
 Charles and Eero Saarinen were hired to design Case Study House number 8, which would be the residence of Charles and Ray, and Case Study House number 9, which would house John Entenza, in 1945.
 The two homes (alongside other Case Study houses) would share a five-acre parcel of land in the Pacific Palisades neighborhood north of Santa Monica, which overlooked the Pacific Ocean.
-Because of post-war material rationing, the materials ordered for the first draft of the Eames House (called “the Bridge House”) were backordered.
+Because of post-war material rationing, the materials ordered for the first draft of the Eames House (called "the Bridge House") were backordered.
 Charles and Ray spent many days and nights on-site in the meadow picnicking, shooting arrows, and socializing with family, friends, and coworkers.
 They learned of their love for the eucalyptus grove, the expanse of land, and the unobstructed view of the ocean.
 They chose not to build the Bridge House and instead reconfigured the materials to create two separate structures nestled into the property's hillside.
 Eero Saarinen had no part in this second draft of the Eames House; it was a full collaboration between Charles and Ray.
 The materials were finally delivered, and the house was erected from February through December 1949.
 The Eameses moved in on Christmas Eve, and it became their only residence for the remainder of their lives.
 It remains a milestone of modern architecture operated by the Eames Foundation, a non-profit organization instituted by Lucia Eames.

 The Eames Office designed a few more pieces of architecture, many of which were never put into fruition.
 The Herman Miller Showroom on Beverly Boulevard in Los Angeles was built in 1950 and the De Pree House was constructed in Zeeland, Michigan for the founder of Herman Miller's son, Max De Pree, and his growing family.
 Unbuilt projects include the Billy Wilder House, the prefabricated kit home known as the Kwikset House, and a national aquarium.